Apprenticeship Levy: what is it and who will it affect?

 How do I draw out money from my apprenticeship levy fund?

 In England, money will be accessible via a voucher system.
-First, you’ll need to register you and your apprentice’s details online, and then you’ll be able to see how much can be drawn out for each apprentice.
+First, you’ll need to register your and your apprentice’s details online, and then you’ll be able to see how much can be drawn out for each apprentice.

 What can I use the funds for?